 If the department chair determines that the conviction(s) would not prohibit the candidate from securing an Illinois teaching certificate, s/he may ask the candidate to disclose the details of the conviction to the district in which placement(s) are sought.
 The school in which the candidate is placed/potentially placed has the final decision as to whether or not a candidate with a “hit” on their background check will be accepted for placement.
 In order to ensure the privacy of candidates, all background checks will be kept in a locked file cabinet accessed only by placement office staff, the department chairperson and the Coordinator of Teacher Education as needed for the placement process.

-Students can complete the check by completing the attached form and bringing it to a local Accurate Biometrics fingerprinting location.
+Students can complete the check by completing the attached form and taking it to a local Accurate Biometrics fingerprinting location.
 Accurate Biometrics locations and times are listed on their website (www.accuratebiometrics.com).
+The signed receipt must then be turned in to Tara Sokol in the Education Department office.

 Please contact the Placement Office with questions you may have, 630-637-5740, or email@example.com